Updated: 8/15/2019 | August 15th, 2019

 Just an eight-hour train ride from Irkutsk and not far from the Mongolia border, Ulan Ude is the capital of Buryatia, home to Russia’s largest indigenous people, the Buryats.
 While I only had a day and a half there, I made the most of it, visiting the open-air museum just outside of town, stopping at a small museum on the history of Buryatia (some explanations in English), and enjoying the sunset from one of the highest points in Ulan Ude.

 Ulan Ude is also a center of Buddhism in Russia.
-I hired a guide (about $12/hour for four hours) to accompany me to the Buddhist monastery in Ivolga, about 40 minutes outside of the city.
+I hired a guide (about $12 USD/hour) to accompany me to the Buddhist monastery in Ivolga, about 40 minutes outside of the city.
 She taught me the basics of Buddhism and, being a Buryat, she gave me insight into their culture.
+It was well worth the price!

 If you are on a tight schedule, it makes sense to book your tickets ahead of time.
 Tickets can be issued up to 45 days in advance and many travel agencies can do this for you.
 I used Real Russia and highly recommend them — they can also help with obtaining a letter of invitation for visa purposes.
 It is also possible to book online yourself at www.rzd.ru or www.poezda.net if you can read a little Russian.